 When we perform site visits around the UK there are common failures that arise time and again.
 How many of you know whether the microwave in your office kitchen is fit for use?
 It is important that you perform your own checks on appliances so you can quickly become aware of any failures that could be putting your staff at risk.
 Don’t just wait until we come to PAT test once a year.

-So, what should you be looking out for?
+So, what are the common PAT testing fails you should be looking out for?

 The first example of a common failure in the workplace is bare wires.
 This can occur on any lead that is connected to an appliance and mostly occurs when appliances are kept loosely on the floor or jammed into a floor box.
 The lead can get caught on sharp edges.
 Bare wires can also occur if an appliance is tugged around a lot, eventually causing the end to be exposed.
 An easy way to stop this occurring is to make sure all appliances are connected in a safe way, away from any potential dangers and not blocking any walkways where they could easily be tripped over.
 If floor boxes must be used, make sure that all leads are coming out of the appropriate area of the box so that the lead is not getting crushed.